Birds of Vietnam, Bird Species in Vietnam

 - Family: Muscicapidae

-The spotted forktail is a species of bird in the family Muscicapidae.
+The blue whistling thrush is a bird in the Old World flycatchers family Muscicapidae.

 - Order: Passeriformes